ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 via JavaScript APIs such as Fetch when different content is to be shown.
-This therefore allows users to use websites without loading whole new pages from the server, which can result in performance gains and a more dynamic experience, with some tradeoff disadvantages such as SEO, more effort required to maintain state, implement navigation, and do meaningful performance monitoring.
+This therefore allows users to use websites without loading whole new pages from the server, which can result in performance gains and a more dynamic experience, with some trade-off disadvantages such as SEO, more effort required to maintain state, implement navigation, and do meaningful performance monitoring.
 @web_mozilla_developer_spa